j39m/katowice/README.md

 ... is a potpourri of projects I cobble together in my spare time.
 They have no coherence, no point, no taste.
 What else could they be for but to stroke my ego?

+## ontrol.sh:
+... is a little shell script I threw together to retag the set of HJ Lim's Beethoven sonata traversal purchased from Google Play Music in which the metadata is terrifyingly inconsistent.

 ## dovizu\_ando:
 ... is a game used to practice hiragana.